deontologician/restnavigator/README.md

 ```

 ### Planned for the future

-* Specifying a curie as a default namespace.
-As long as the curie is defined on
-  the resource you want, you don't need to specify it when indexing link rels
 * Ability to add hooks for different types, rels and profiles.
 If a link has one
   of these properties, it will call your hook when doing a server call.
 * Take advantage of the "HTTP caching pattern" for embedded resources, and will